ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Corruption is a problem as old as civilisation, and whilst it might not have obviously reared it's ugly head in the blockchain space, as the technology becomes more influential, it will attract forces that wish to bridle it's power and shape it towards a future where, far from liberating humanity, it becomes a tool for optimizing enslavement.

-As blockchain technology becomes increasingly pervasive, society must be prepared to answer the some difficult questions.

-Should the rules of the game apply to all participients equally, or, much like The DAO Fork, should they apply to everyone except for a handful of special interests?
-Should we allow blockchain to be added to the list of captured technologies, where the fruits of potential are kept away from the public, innovation is hampered, and rather than having power distributed to the hands of individuals, it is concentrated even further to a small group that can manipulate the system?

-If not, if we want to prevent this powerful and promising new tech from being gagged, bagged and tied to the radiator, if we want to avoid another dark age, the answer is _Decentralization Maximalism_; the answer is _Ethereum Classic_.

-Luckily we have a window of opporunity to counter the inevitable future attempts to capture blockchain technology, but it will not happen without a fight.
-By relying on lessons from the past rather than authorities and dictacts, whilst it is still voluntary, individuals can collectively decide which future comes to fruition, provided they reason from first principles.
+Luckily a window of opporunity exists to counter the inevitable ongoing attempts to capture blockchais; for now, projects that strive for _decentrlization maxlimalism_ still exist and are available to those who wish to use them.

-By going "back to the roots" of not just blockchain technology, but the foundations of reason itself, we can see the wisdom made in the designs decisions behind Bitcoin, and apply this logic to technological advancements including Ethereum.
+While it's still voluntary, rather than relying on authority figures or marketing campaigns, individuals can reason from first principles and reflect on lessons from the past to reach their own conclusions about which blockchains are likely to provide long term value and are worth interacting with.
+By going "back to the roots" of not just blockchain technology, but Austrian economic theory and ultimately the primatives of reason itself, the wisdom in the designs decisions behind Bitcoin become clear, and this logic can be reappllied to other technological advancements in the space, including Ethereum.

 ### A Different Kind Of Foundation

 History has shown that whilst institutions and the humans that make them are fallible, fickle and fragile, ideas are bulletproof.
 It it self-evident that a technology as important and influential as blockchain must be built upon something more than just people; it must be backed by a well developed philosophy to guide the actions of otherwise [capturable](#meatspace-capture) bags of meat.

-Good ideas stand on their own and are true regardless of who proclaims them, which makes them perfect for constructing a harness to restrain and protect the future of blockchain technology.

-That is why Etheruem Classic's Foundation is not a group, it is it's core principles.
-Ethereum Classic's Foundation is what Ethereum claimed it's foundation was, up until the DAO Fork: "Build Unstoppable Applications".
+Good ideas stand on their own, can be debated in public, and are true regardless of who proclaims them, which makes them perfect for constructing a harness to restrain and protect the future of a blockchain project.
+That is why Etheruem Classic's Foundation is not a group, but it's core principles, which come first and inform decision making.

-With great power comes great responsibility, and just like a doctor prescribing medicine, who has sworn an oath to "do no harm", the developers and users of blockchain technology have a responsibility to properly understand the problem that blockchains solve, why they exist, and what can go wrong if they get complacent and allow this power to be abused.

-Basically, principles first.
-Pragmatism is downstream of principles they enable survivability, and over time talent will be attracted to good principles.
-Principles first appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the interests of a group but...
+Pragmatism is downstream of maintaining and adhering to good principles, as they are what enable both practical survivability and act as a form of advertising that attracts quality contributors.
+The _principles first_ appraoch goes a long way to ensuring that a project can maintain it's course for many generations to come, as it is guided not by the ever-changing interests of a central group, but by external philosophical reference points that, even with high a turnover, can be argued in public to direct the future of the project.

+Having no central group to call the shots means that any individual or group can fill any role, as long as they are seen to be faithfully interpreting and executing ETC's principles and values, as understood by stakeholders.
+If some feel that a hard fork diverges from the values they signed up for, they are free to continue the existing version of the chain.
+The risk of a chain split means all participants are incentivised to work together to solve differences, but neither side can overrule the other if the disagreement is unresolvable.

 ### Escaping The Gravity Well of Centralization

-Centralization is like gravity, it is a force constantly tugging and.
-If we just "let it rip", the universe would be an amorphous ultradense block of everything - how boring.

-Anti-entropic forces have the ability to create over and above this dumb pull towards the center by implementing procedures and systems that keep structures taught and stable.
+Centralization is lot like gravity; it is a force constantly tugging on social systems, and without anything to push back, without checks & balances or the correct incentive structures in place, organizations devolve into a default state of _might makes right_; a chimp-like authoritarian heirarchy.

+Civilization provides the antitode to this "return to monke" existance in the form of anti-entropic procedures and systems that can form complex social heirarchies that are based not on muscle but on merit.

+Incentive structures, like bamboo holding up a tent, have the ability to, if placed correctly, overcome the gravity of centralization.
+By

+The original blockchain, Bitcoin is an example an example of e

-Incentive structures, like bamboo holding up a tent, have the ability, if placed correctly, to overcome the force of gravity, and in the case of bllockchain these pieces of bamboo can be cleverly placed to create much more elaborate an exciting structures that would otherwise collapse inwards.
+In the case of blockchains, these pieces of bamboo can be cleverly placed to create much more elaborate an exciting structures that would otherwise collapse inwards.

 When a project attempts to construct a tent with just two of the three key elements, it might hold up for a while, but even the mildest breeze from external forces threatern to cause the house of cards to tumble.